Korean War Legacy Project

 Bio

-Reginald Clifton Grier’s military experience spans from World War II to the Vietnam War.
-He Joined the United States Army in 1946 so that he would be able to use the GI Bill to help pay for college.
-He describes refusing to give up his seat on a trolley when in Louisiana for basic training and how different this experience was from New York.
-During War II he was sent to Italy and served as a Military Policeman.
-He discusses his pride in serving in a all-Black Military Police Company.
-After World War II, he went back to college, but was recalled to military service in 1952 when he was sent to Korea.
-In Korea, his primary job was as a Criminal Investigator.
-In 1956, he was in Korea again, but this time as a signal officer.
-After serving in Vietnam, he again found his way to Korea with this time him adopting a child from an orphanage he frequently visited.
-After retiring from the U.S. Army, he earned a doctorate degree and taught at the college level.
+Reginald Clifton Grier has an extensive military background, spanning from World War II to the Vietnam War.
+He joined the United States Army in 1946 to take advantage of the GI Bill, which would help him pay for college.
+During his basic training in Louisiana, he refused to give up his seat on a trolley and noticed how different the south was from New York.
+In World War II, he was sent to Italy and served as a Military Policeman.
+He takes pride in serving in an all-Black Military Police Company.
+After the war, he returned to college but was recalled to military service in 1952.
+He was sent to Korea where he worked primarily as a Criminal Investigator.
+In 1956, he returned to Korea but this time as a Signal Officer.
+While serving in the 82nd Airborne Division, he completed one hundred and twenty-six parachute jumps.
+After serving in Vietnam, he returned to Korea with the intention of adopting a child from an orphanage he often visited.
+Following his retirement from the U.S. Army, he earned a master’s degree and a doctorate degree from George Washington University.
+He has taught at esteemed institutions such as West Virginia Tech and William Patterson University.
+He is committed to various organizations, one of which includes serving as the Maryland Senior Olympics commissioner.

 Video Clips